 Cameroon’s President Paul Biya has won a seventh term in office in polls marred by low turnout and voter intimidation.

-Mr Biya, at 85 Africa’s oldest head OF state, was re-elected with 71.3% of the vote, according to official results.
+Mr Biya, at 85 Africa’s oldest head of state, was re-elected with 71.3% of the vote, according to official results.

 Opposition calls for a re-run of the presidential election were rejected by the Constitutional Council last week.